Expats Talk about Health Insurance and Healthcare in Manila

 We asked people if they have access to good medical care in Manila.
 They wrote:

 "Healthcare services in Manila are generally of a high standard.
 The city is home to a number of well-equipped hospitals and clinics, staffed by experienced and qualified medical professionals.
 Many of these facilities offer a range of services, from general medical care to specialized treatments.
 Additionally, there are a number of pharmacies and health stores in the city, providing access to a wide range of medications and health products.
-Manila also has a number of private health insurance providers, allowing residents to access quality healthcare services at an affordable cost," remarked one in Manila.
+Manila also has a number of private health insurance providers, allowing residents to access quality healthcare services at an affordable cost," wrote a person living in Manila.

 About the Author